GauravChhajed/Edge_deployable_DeepLearning_Model_for_Image_Analysis/README.md

 ## Dataset
 link : https://www.kaggle.com/competitions/insulator-defect-detection/data

-The model was trained and evaluated on the **Insulator Defect Detection Dataset (IDID)**.
+The model was trained and evaluated on the **Insulator Defect Detection Dataset (IDID)** and **open source Internet Image**.
 The dataset consists of images categorized into three main classes:
 - `0: good`
 - `1: broken`
 - `2: flashover`